abemscac/pies-doc/docs/react/reactivity.md

 }
 ```

-Notice how all the `count` are replaced by the value of `count` in the first render, which is `0`.
-This is why we always get `0` no matter how we access `count` in `click()` in the first render — it is destined to be `0`!
+Notice how all the `count` are replaced by `0`.
+This explains why we still get `0` in the timeout, even though the `count` on the screen has already been updated to `5`.

-Here's another example which does not work as how we expected for the same reason:
+Here's another example that "broke" for the same reason:

 ```ts showLineNumbers
 import { useState } from 'react'